omega-gg/vox/doc/about.md

 https://omega.gg/MotionBox

-MotionBox is licensed under the GPL and based on Sky kit (LPGL license).
+MotionBox is licensed under the GPL and based on Sky kit under the LPGL license.

 ## I'm a geek, tell me more about it